 Hints & Tips:

-If you awake from a dream and find that your mind is too drowsy to perform the technique, take a moment or two to clear your mind by doing something that requires full wakefulness.
+If you awake from a dream and find that your mind is too drowsy to perform the technique, get out of bed and clear your mind by doing something that requires full wakefulness.
 For example, you could take the time to write down your dream.
-Just be careful not to wake yourself so fully you find returning to sleep impossible.
+In the original technique suggested 10-15 minutes, but in his future studies a longer period between 30-60 minutes was most effective.
+Experiment with that as it can vary between individuals and careful not to wake yourself so fully you find returning to sleep impossible.

 Expand your understanding of MILD further with our complete MILD video tutorial here.